-MixedThis complimentary playlist features a collection of our top audio lessons from all our academic levels.
-As a free user you get to try all our premium features including the full show, lesson dialogue, audio review, PDF lesson notes, annotated dialogue, vocabulary, expansion, grammar and exercises exercises.
+MixedThis complimentary playlist features a collection of our audio and video lessons from all our academic levels.
+As a free user, you get to try all our premium features including the full show, lesson dialogue, audio review, PDF lesson notes, annotated dialogue, vocabulary, expansion, grammar and exercises.

 Long Time No See!
 Newbie